Shelby Mustang: 2010

 For the 2010 model year, the Shelby Mustang GT500 was redesigned along with the base Ford Mustang.
 As with the 2007–09 GT500, the 2010 included unique front and rear fascias, hood with functional vents and unique rear spoiler.
 The rear spoiler included a functional Gurney flap.
 Along with new exterior colors, customers had the option of extending the exterior stripes onto the seats.
 Production was limited to 2000 units.

 The 5.4 L engine's power output was increased to 540 hp and 510 lbft of torque with the addition of a cold air intake similar to the 08/09 GT500KR and includes a knock sensor to protect the engine if lower octane fuel is used.
 The 2010 GT500's fuel efficiency increased by 2 miles per gallon.

 SVT re-tuned the coupe's suspension and worked with Goodyear on 19" tires with new construction, compound and tread pattern.
-The coupe's 19" wheels are forged for a reduction in unsprung weight.
-The convertible retained the 18" wheels.
+The coupe's 19-inch wheels are forged for a reduction in unsprung weight.
+The convertible retained the 18-inch wheels.
 The 2010 Shelby Mustang GT500 can accelerate from 0 to 60 mph in 4.19 seconds and has a top speed of 180 mph.
 The 2010 GT500 can brake from 60–0 mph in 107.0 ft and has a lateral acceleration of 1.00 G.